Barbary macaques in Gibraltar: Origin

 Second World War-era image of Gunner D R Carpenter registering a new arrival of a macaque from Tangiers.

-The name Barbary refers to the Berber People of North Africa who, since the beginning of history, had ties with the animals surrounding their region, such as the Barbary macaques.
-The macaque population had also been present on the Rock of Gibraltar long before Gibraltar was captured by the British in 1704 and according to records, since prior to reconquest of Gibraltar from the Muslims.
+The name "Barbary" refers to the Berbers (Amazigh people) of North Africa who, since the beginning of history, had ties with the animals surrounding their region, such as the Barbary macaques.
+The macaque population had also been present on the Rock of Gibraltar long before Gibraltar was captured by the British in 1704 and according to records, since prior to reconquest of Gibraltar from the Arabs and Berbers.
 It was during the Islamic period where a purported introduction may have taken place.
 In his work Historia de la Muy Noble y Más Leal Ciudad de Gibraltar (History of the Very Noble and Most Loyal City of Gibraltar), written between 1605 and 1610, Alonso Hernández del Portillo, the first chronicler of Gibraltar, wrote:

 "But now let us speak of other and living producers which in spite of the asperity of the rock still maintain themselves in the mountain, there are monkeys, who may be called the true owners, with possession from time immemorial, always tenacious of the dominion, living for the most part on the eastern side in high and inaccessible chasms."

 In his History of Gibraltar (1782), Ignacio López de Ayala, a Spanish historian like Portillo, wrote of the monkeys:

 "Neither the incursions of Moor, the Spaniards nor the English, nor cannon nor bomb of either have been able to dislodge them."

 Repeated introduction of animals and the lack of reliable data concerning founders of the Gibraltar macaque population has obscured their origin.
 The fact that all extant Gibraltarian mtDNA haplotypes were also found in North Africa, combined with the lack of fossil evidence of M. sylvanus in Gibraltar at the end of the last glaciation, greatly diminishes the possibility that the Gibraltar macaques represent or include any remnant of the original European population, a possibility which can nevertheless not be excluded.
 Indeed, it had been earlier suggested that the original Gibraltar macaques were a remnant of populations that had spread throughout Southern Europe during the Pliocene, up to 5.5 million years ago.
 The Macaca sylvanus species is listed as endangered by the IUCN Red List and is declining.
 About 75% of the total population is found in the Middle Atlas Mountains.

 During the Pleistocene, this species inhabited a greater area around the Mediterranean coasts and Europe.
 During warm interglacials it reached as far north as Germany and Britain, while retreating to southern glacial refugia during cold periods.
-During the Last Glacial Period, the species decreased to extinction in the Iberian Peninsula 30,000 years ago.
-The species' disappearance from Europe in the latest Pleistocene, as opposed to its survival during earlier glacial periods, is not fully understood, but is assumed to be due to climatic deterioration and associated vegetation change, perhaps in combination with human pressure.
-Generally, it coincided with the extinction of other primarily large mammals, such as the hippopotamus (Hippopotamus amphibius) and narrow-nosed rhinoceros (Stephanorhinus hemitoechus).
+The last confirmed natural records of Barbary macaques in Europe date to 85-40,000 years ago.